Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Introduction

 where $\p^ju_0=\(\frac{\p^ju_0}{\p x^{i_1}\cdots\p x^{i_j}}\)$ are all the $j$-th partial derivatives of $u_0$.} \end{itemize}

-However, for the existence of local smooth solutions to \eqref{eq-LL}, the necessary $k$-th order compatibility conditions of $u_0$ are significantly weaker.
-These conditions are defined by \begin{itemize} \item[$\bullet$] For all $0\leq j\leq k$, the initial data $u_0$ satisfies
+However, for the existence of local smooth solutions to the INB problem \eqref{eq-LL}, the necessary $k$-th order compatibility conditions of $u_0$ are significantly weaker.
+These conditions are intrinsically defined by the following: \begin{itemize} \item[$\bullet$] For all $0\leq j\leq k$, the initial data $u_0$ satisfies

-\end{itemize} where $V_j(u_0)=\partial_t^j u|_{t=0}$, assuming that $u$ is a smooth solution to the problem \eqref{eq-LL} on a positive time interval $[0,T]$.
-For more details, we refer to Definition \ref{def-comp} for precise formulations.
-This raises the following fundamental and challenging open problem: